Informational Sessions and Workshops

 Co-sponsored by the Institute for Social Science Research (ISSR); lunch provided

 A variety of fellowship programs have been developed to support graduate students of color, and this information session will search and apply for these opportunities.
 Our panel of faculty and grad student fellowship recipients will share tips for crafting a competitive proposal and meeting submission deadlines.
-Pre-registration requested; registration information coming soon.
+Pre-registration requested; register here.

 Info Session: National Science Foundation Doctoral Dissertation Improvement Grant

-Graduate students from many disciplines are eligible to apply for National Science Foundation Doctoral Dissertation Improvement Grants (DDIG/DDRIG), which award up to $20,000 to support doctoral dissertation research.
-This panel will provide information on the types of dissertation research eligible for these grants, strategies for developing a competitive application, and tips for navigating FastLane, the required submission system for most NSF proposals.
-Pre-registration requested; registration information coming soon.
+Graduate students from many disciplines are eligible to apply for National Science Foundation Doctoral Dissertation Improvement Grants (DDIG/DDRIG).
+These prestigious awards provide up to $20,000 to support doctoral dissertation research.
+Our panelists, which include a DDIG recipient, will provide information on the types of dissertation research eligible for these grants, strategies for developing a competitive application, and tips for navigating FastLane, the required submission system for most NSF proposals.
+Pre-registration requested; register here.